openstack/taskflow/README.rst

 Requirements
 ~~~~~~~~~~~~

-Because TaskFlow has many optional (pluggable) parts like persistence
+Because this project has many optional (pluggable) parts like persistence
-backends and engines, we decided to split our requirements into two
+backends and engines, we decided to split our requirements into three
-parts: - things that are absolutely required by TaskFlow (you can't use
+parts: - things that are absolutely required (you can't use the project
-TaskFlow without them) are put into ``requirements-pyN.txt`` (``N`` being the
+without them) are put into ``requirements-pyN.txt`` (``N`` being the
-Python *major* version number used to install the package); - things that are
+Python *major* version number used to install the package).
+The requirements
-required by some optional part of TaskFlow (you can use TaskFlow without
+that are required by some optional part of this project (you can use the
+project without them) are put into our ``tox.ini`` file (so that we can still
-them) are put into ``optional-requirements.txt``; if you want to use the
+test the optional functionality works as expected).
+If you want to use the
+feature in question (`eventlet`_ or the worker based engine that
+uses `kombu`_ or the `sqlalchemy`_ persistence backend or jobboards which
-feature in question, you should add that requirements to your project or
+have an implementation built using `kazoo`_ ...), you should add
+that requirement(s) to your project or environment; - as usual, things that
-environment; - as usual, things that required only for running tests are
-put into ``test-requirements.txt``.
+required only for running tests are put into ``test-requirements.txt``.

 Tox.ini
 ~~~~~~~